canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

       expire: False

-The first line starts with ``#cloud-config``, which tells cloud-init what kind of configuration is contained.
-The cloud-config config type uses YAML format to tell cloud-init how to configure the virtual machine instance.
-Multiple different formats are supported by cloud-init.
+The first line starts with ``#cloud-config``, which tells cloud-init which type of user-data is in the config.
+Cloud-config is a YAML-based configuration type that tells cloud-init how to configure the virtual machine instance.
+Multiple different format types are supported by cloud-init.
 See the :ref:`documentation describing different formats<user_data_formats>`.

 The second line, ``password: password``, per :ref:`the docs<mod-users_groups>`, sets the default user's password to ``password``.

-The third and fourth lines direct cloud-init to set this default password to never expire.
+The third and fourth lines direct cloud-init to not require password reset on first login.

 Define our meta data
 ====================